 - Newbury Building Society will notify the registered contact if, by reason of failure to satisfty the provisions of the JISA regulations, a JISA has, or will become void.

-AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once each year.
+AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if iterest was paid and compounded once a year.

-Tax free is the contractual rate of interest payable where interest is exempt from income tax.
+Tax free is the contractual rate of interest payable where interest is exempt from tax.